scottfr/SystemsBook/07 Models and Truth/Models and Truth.md

 * At the extreme disaggregated level, we might even want to model individual people -- all 7 billion of them -- and their needs and movements around the world.

 There is no simple answer to this question of optimal scale.
 The best choice is highly context-sensitive and depends on the needs of the specific modeler and application.

+~ Exercise

+You have been hired to build a model of world population growth.
+What is an appropriate level of aggregation/disaggregation for this model?
+Does your answer change if you very the time scale?
+What would be the differences between a model designed to work 10 years in the future, one designed to work for 100 years, and one designed to work for a 1,000 years?

+~ End Exercise

+~ Exercise

+Your company builds rulers.
+You have been asked to develop a model of global demand for rulers.
+What is an appropriate level of aggregation/disaggregation for this model?

+~ End Exercise

 ## Prediction, Inference and Narrative